d23sharma/testRepoDemo/README.md

 # testRepoDemo
-This is a test repo to test GitHub options
+This is a test repo to test GitHub options <br>
 Author - Deepak Sharma